Kurento/kurento/source/dev/dev_guide.rst

    ``--recursive`` and ``--remote`` are not used together, because each individual submodule may have their own submodules that might be expected to check out some specific commit, and we don't want to update those.

-*OPTIONAL*: Change to the *master* branch of each submodule, if you will be developing on each one of those:
+*OPTIONAL*: Change to the *master* branch of each submodule, if you will be working with the latest version of the code:

 .. code-block:: text